MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 For recommendations on where and how to place QR codes, refer to [Environment considerations for HoloLens](/hololens/hololens-environment-considerations).

 ## Troubleshooting and FAQ

+### What QR code versions are supported?

+We support the following QR code versions:

+* QR versions 1 - 10 are supported.
+We cannot guarantee nor support higher version QR codes, but it is possible to detect versions 10 through 20.
+Versions above 20 are definitely not supported.
+* Micro QR codes M1-M4 are supported.
+* We do not support logos.
+* We do not support tweaked modules, for example: circular modules, reflections, inverted (black/white).
+* All encodings are supported.
+* Structure append is not supported.

 ### What capabilities are needed?